rrdpereira/IMAPCnn/README.md

 ## 04 - Training and Validation Results

 U-Net support 128, 256 and 512 patches.
 For this description, the 50 epochs/256 patches training and validation was performed.
-The performance was verified by the metrics ***loss*** and ***jacard coeficient***, and give us the following results:
+The performance was verified by the metrics ***loss*** and ***jacard coeficient***, as you can see in the following results:

 <p align="center">
   <img height=200px src="./docs/sample_08_val_loss_Infc.png" />